nens/threedi-modelchecker/README.rst

 a schematisation version.
 See also the Rana documentation at https://docs.ranawaterintelligence.com/b_modelling_workflow.html.

-Note that the name "modelchecker" might be slightly confusing: the thing that is checked is a schematisation, and not a threedimodel.
-A schematisation is built interactively by the user and this schematisation will be converted to a 3Di-Model which can be used in simulations.
+Note that the name "modelchecker" might be slightly confusing: the thing that is checked is a schematisation, and not a (computational) model.
+A schematisation is built interactively by the user and this schematisation will later be converted to a model which can be used in simulations.

 Installation
 ------------